 Thank you for being interested in helping families in Central Texas.
-The following links provide information about Perinatal Mood Disorders (PMDs) for health care professionals.
+The following links provide information about Perinatal Mood or Anxiety Disorders (PMADs) for health care professionals.
 Please feel free to contact us at email@example.com for additional information and support.

 When asked, women who are experiencing PPD describe many symptoms and feelings including loneliness, shame, feeling like they are on an emotional roller coaster, obsessive thinking, unrealness, fear of going crazy, loss of self, and fear of harming self or the baby; certainly not symptoms typically measured or used for standard depression diagnosis.
 Further, researchers report that the time period for the onset of postpartum depression varies from two weeks to 18 months.
 One year is the most commonly used time frame, with the onset predominantly within the first six months.